kulpole/clean-code-s1e1/README.md

 - The appearance of the application has not been changed.
 - Alternate text is present for all necessary images.
 - The delete button animation works.

+# For the examiner :

+- If you have seen this information and if you have the opportunity to return to checking the work later, I will be as grateful as possible, I try to do it in time.